Uttkarsh-7070/calculator/README.md

 # calculator
-#This calculator can be used to calculate addition,substractiin,division,multiplication,floor division etc
+#This calculator can be used to calculate addition,substraction,division,multiplication,floor division etc